henalbrod/Blazor.Auth0/README.md

 ## Start using it in 3 simple steps!

-1) Start by adding a reference to Blazor-Auth0-ClientSide.0.4.0-alpha-1 for client side and Blazor-Auth0-ServerSide.0.1.0-alpha-1 for server side to your Blazor Client Side project
+1) Start by adding a reference to Blazor-Auth0-ClientSide.0.4.0-alpha-1 for client side and Blazor-Auth0-ServerSide.0.1.0-alpha-1 for server side to your Blazor project

 ### Client Side